Massively Scalable Wavelength Diverse Integrated Photonic Linear Neuron: Proposed Architecture

 In the na\"ive case, we have simply swapped each MZM with an MRD, such that the circuit requires $2NM$ MRDs, for layer width $N$ and wavelength channels (or layer depth) $M$.
 This case is the same as using $M$ COLN circuits, which is equivalent only in abstracted device count complexity.
 Thus, an actual network with COLNs would require $M$ copies of the circuit resulting in a larger implementation.

-With na\"ive WDIPLN, we recognize that the input stage MRDs are redundant.
+However, we recognize that the input stage MRDs are redundant.
 Therefore, to realize full WDIPLN we replace all $M$ input MRDs for a given layer with a carefully designed, larger radius MRD with an FSR that matches the channel spacing, as outlined in Figure \ref{fig: opt.WDIPLN}(a).
 This adjustment lowers the total device count to $N(M+1),$ which represents a dramatic improvement in device count scalability in addition to the physical size.
 As seen in Figure \ref{fig: opt.WDIPLN}(b), the WDIPLN circuit in this form represents the linear weighting and summation stage of a fully connected \textit{MLP}.
-Table \ref{table} summarizes the key differences between the COLN and WDIPLN, including scaling rules, physical size and electrical I/O. We note that the physical size is calculated purely as fundamental device area, although both the COLN and WDIPLN require additional optical and electrical routing to connect to the outside world.
+A caveat of the fully-realized WDIPLN architecture is the inability to realize phase shifting per weight.
+In this way, we must limit the weight attribution to $[-1, 0]$ or $[0, 1]$.
+The phase shifters in this architecture are here as a global change to all weights simultaneously, serving both as path balancing and switching between subtractive or additive behavior.
+Table \ref{table} summarizes the key differences between the COLN and WDIPLN, including scaling rules, physical size, electrical I/O, and power consumption estimates from available foundry process design kits (PDKs) \cite{AIMPDK, globalPDK, cornerstonePDK}.
+We note that the physical size is calculated purely as fundamental device area, although both the COLN and WDIPLN require additional optical and electrical routing to connect to the outside world.
 This routing footprint was omitted from the total since it is highly implementation-specific and depends heavily on packaging constraints (i.e., edge coupled versus grating coupled, flip-chip bonded or wire-bonded, etc.).
 However, is is clear that the extremely small device footprint of the WDIPLN architectures leave ample room for additional circuitry, such that optical couplers and electrical bond pads will dominate the final device area.
 For example, $288$ electrical pads ($60~\mu$m $\times$ $60~\mu$m) on a $16 \times 18$ grid at $150~\mu$m spacing take up 6.48 mm$^{2}$ in on-chip area.
 If we add optical couplers ($400~\mu$m $\times$ $20~\mu$m) on the edge of the chip at a large pitch for ease of packaging, the total on-chip area is $<7$ mm$^{2}$ for the WDIPLN of $N=8, M=8$.
+In addition, we note the power consumption values are also simply estimated from available information in \cite{globalPDK}, which utilize thermal isolation methods to achieve a $P_{\pi} \sim 2.8$ mW.
+Importantly, these values serve to illustrate the improved power budget of the WDIPLN archiecture -- regardless of technology implementation.